Everything You Need to Know About Vientiane (For Travelers Who Keep Coming Back)

 Culture & Customs

-Q: What cultural rules should I know?
+Q: What cultural rules should you know?

 The morning alms-giving procession (6-7AM) is sacred.
 Monks walk through the streets collecting rice and food from kneeling devotees.
 If you witness it: